josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 Before you begin, you must first obtain the JDBC connection string to your Azure Databricks cluster.

-1. In Azure Databricks, go to Clusters and select your cluster
+1. In Azure Databricks, go to Clusters and select your cluster.

-2. On the cluster edit page, scroll down and select the JDBC/ODBC tab
+2. On the cluster edit page, scroll down and select the JDBC/ODBC tab.

     ![Select the JDBC/ODBC tab](media/databricks-power-bi-jdbc.png 'JDBC strings')

-3. On the JDBC/ODBC tab, copy and save the JDBC URL
+3. On the JDBC/ODBC tab, copy and save the JDBC URL.

-    - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop
+    - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop.

     - Take the JDBC URL that you copied and saved in step 3 and do the following:

-    - Replace jdbc:hive2 with https
+    - Replace jdbc:hive2 with https.

-    - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below
+    - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below.

     ![Select the parts to create the Power BI connection string](media/databricks-power-bi-spark-address-construct.png 'Construct Power BI connection string')